PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 5. **Two-Step Governance Transfer**: New governance must explicitly accept the role after timelock expires, preventing accidental transfers.

 6. **Multiple Pending Proposals**: Multiple governance proposals can exist simultaneously.
 Each proposed address has its own timelock.
-When any proposal is accepted, all other pending proposals are automatically cleared since governance has changed.
+When a proposal is accepted, **only that specific proposal is cleared**—other pending proposals remain valid.
+This prevents gas-griefing attacks where an attacker creates thousands of proposals to make acceptance prohibitively expensive.
+New governance should cancel any unwanted pending proposals after accepting.

 7. **Decimal Handling**: System uses each token's on-chain decimal count when calculating CR ratios, ensuring oracle prices match regardless of decimal configuration (6 for native `uusd`, 18 for most CW20s, etc.).